Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Introduction

+The proposed multilevel HMCD method is defined on multiple spatial grids.
+At the $0^{th}$ level, the algorithm obtains the hybrid transport solution on the coarsest grid.
+At each level, the algorithm computes the difference between the hybrid solutions on two neighboring grids.
+The solutions from different levels are prolongated on the given target grid of the problem.
+The final solution on the target grid is defined using a telescopic sum, inspired by the MLMC approach.
+MLMC optimization is applied to calculate a set of grid functionals of the transport solution.
+Based on the variance of the functionals and runtime estimates from an initial set of samples, the MLMC algorithm determines the optimal number of samples at each level to achieve a user-specified accuracy tolerance.

 The remainder of this paper is organized as follows.
 We formulate HMCD transport methods in Section \ref{sec:hmcd}.
-Section \ref{sec:mlmc} describes essential elements of MLMC.
+Section \ref{sec:mlmc} describes the essential elements of the MLMC approach.
 The Multilevel Hybrid Transport (MLHT) methods are formulated in Section \ref{sec:mlht}.
-Section \ref{sec:mlmc-opt} reviews MLMC optimization algorithm and relevant theory.
-Section \ref{sec:mlmc-mlht} describes MLHT algorithms with MLMC optimization procedure.
+Section \ref{sec:mlmc-opt} reviews the MLMC optimization algorithm and relevant theory.
+Section \ref{sec:mlmc-mlht} describes MLHT algorithms with the MLMC optimization procedure.
 Numerical results are presented in Section \ref{sec:res}.
-We conclude with a discussion in Section \ref{sec:con}.
+We conclude with a discussion in Section~\ref{sec:con}.